djellemah/philtre/README.md

 The result of a predicate block should be a ```Sequel::SQL::Expression``` (ie one of Sequel's hash expressions in the simplest case) which will work instead of its named placeholder.
-That is, if the placeholder is inside a SELECT clause it worked work to give in an ORDER BY.
+So for example, if the placeholder is inside a SELECT clause it wouldn't work to give it an ORDER BY expression.

 2) You could also inherit from ```Philtre::Filter``` and override
 ```#predicates```.
 And optionally override ```Philtre.new``` (which is just a